 A leave of absence (LOA) is a period of non-enrollment during which a student is not considered to be working toward the MD degree.
-A LOA is granted for up to one year with the possibility of a one-year extension, granted on a case-by-case basis after review by the Council of Academic Societies (CAS), if a student submits the request before the first year of leave is over.
+A voluntary LOA may be granted for up to one year with the possibility of a one-year extension, granted on a case-by-case basis after review by the Council of Academic Societies (CAS), if a student submits the request before the first year of leave is over.
 A maximum of two years for leave is permitted, after which a student is automatically considered withdrawn from the School.

 Students contemplating a leave of absence should meet with their Society Advisory Dean or Advisor, the HMS Registrar and, if applicable, their financial aid officer for guidance.

 Any student who does not attend class in preclerkship phase for a period of 30 days and has not applied for a LOA will be absent without leave and will be considered to have withdrawn from Harvard Medical School.
 See Sections 1.03 and 2.02 for guidance about leaves during the PCE and Post-PCE Phases of the MD curriculum.